 - Private loans certified by the Haas Financial Aid Office

 Students with consolidated or refinanced loans may still apply.
-The LRAP reimbursement will only apply to eligible MBA loans as noted above.
+The LRAP reimbursement will, however, only apply to eligible MBA loans as noted above.